OMeadows/ecom-demo/data/input/table_schema.md

 ### Marketing Qualified Leads

-<b>Table Description</b>: <br>After a lead fills in a form at a landing page, a filter is made to select the ones that are qualified to sell their products at Olist.
+<u>Table Description</u>: <br>After a lead fills in a form at a landing page, a filter is made to select the ones that are qualified to sell their products at Olist.
 They are the Marketing Qualified Leads (MQLs).

 |Column Name|Description|
 |:---|:---|